xnell90/Music-Genre-Classifier/data/README.md

 # Music Data

-All music files will be organized in the genres folder, and they can be downloaded from the link below.
-Each file is stored as a 10 second .wave file, and it will fall into one of five categories:
+All music files are organized in the genres folder, and they can be downloaded from the link below.
+Each file is stored as a 10 second .wav file, and it will fall into one of five categories:

 * Hip-Hop
 * Jazz